5×5 Training For Size and Strength

 When a trainee arrives at the intermediate level, it may be necessary to adapt this workout depending on feedback.
 On Monday, for example, volume can be increased or decreased in order to continue progressing.
 Specific assistance work is also added in here to address weaknesses.

 By following these two programmes, an untrained individual should be able to get much stronger rapidly.
-With the intermediate programme, progress can be maintained for many months and even several years by tweaking both choice and volume.
+With the intermediate programme, progress can be maintained for many months and even several years by tweaking both exercise choice and volume.
 The only real reason to stray from this would be boredom because it is a solid plan for long-term progress.

 Related posts